linrongbin16/commons.nvim/docs/commons_tables.md

 ##### `forEach`

-Visit every element of the list, and invoke a lua function.
+Visit all elements of the list, and invoke a lua function on them.

 ```lua
 --- @param f fun(value:any, index:integer):nil